 Will the changes remain?

-Holidays unite families
+Christmas Holidays unite families

 Every holiday is an opportunity for all family members to get together.
-Modern world pace is so fast that every chance to visit relatives is valued by Ukrainian ladies.
+The modern world pace is so fast that every chance to visit relatives is valued by Ukrainian ladies.
 All the business tasks and personal meetings are put aside on these days to spend time with the kith and kin.
 And we think that the reason for this joyous occasion doesn’t really matter :)

 What is your opinion about keeping holiday traditions with various calendars?
 When does your Slavic woman celebrate Christmas?
 Share with us in commentaries!